Steve Andrews is a naturalist and tropical fish keeper with plenty of experience in looking after many species.

-The white cloud mountain minnow is a small fish from the Cyprinidae of carp family.
+The white cloud mountain minnow is a small fish from the Cyprinidae of the carp family.
 It only grows to about 1.5 inches in length, but its small size is made up by its colourful appearance, lively behaviour, peaceful nature and the ease with which it can be kept and bred.

 It has a red spot on the tail and a black line down its body.
 White cloud mountain minnows like to live in shoals and look more attractive this way as they swim happily about.
-They scatter their eggs amongst water plants and the baby fry can be safely left with the parents because they will not get eaten.
+They scatter their eggs amongst water plants, and the baby fry can be safely left with the parents because they will not get eaten.

 Other Tropical Fish That Can Be Kept Outdoors

-I have personally found that tropical fish I have transferred to outdoor garden ponds in summer have often done better than those in the house in heated tanks.
+I have personally found that the tropical fish I have transferred to outdoor garden ponds in summer have often done better than those in the house in heated tanks.
 They are able to get a wide range of natural foods when out in an unheated pool.

-Species of live-bearers I have kept outside include:
+Species of live bearers I have kept outside include: